Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • congenital adrenal hyperplasia;

-• diseases of the blood and hematopoietic system - agranulocytosis, panmyelopathy, autoimmune hemolytic anemia, acute lympho- and myeloid leukemia, lymphogranulomatosis, thrombocytopenic purpura, secondary thrombocytopenia in adults, erythroblastopenia (erythrocytic anemia), congenital (erythroid) hypoplastic anemia;
+• diseases of the blood and hematopoietic system - agranulocytosis, panmyelopathy, autoimmune hemolytic anemia, acute lympho- and myeloid leukemia, lymphogranulomatosis, thrombocytopenic purpura, secondary thrombocytopenia in adults, erythroblastopenia (erythrocyte anemia), congenital (erythroid) hypoplastic anemia;

 • multiple sclerosis;

-• prevention of transplant rejection during organ transplantation;
+• prevention of graft rejection during organ transplantation;

-• hypercalcemia against the background of oncological diseases, nausea and vomiting during cytostatic therapy;
+• hypercalcemia due to cancer, nausea and vomiting during cytostatic therapy;

 • thyrotoxic crisis;